NikTimes/Clifford_dynamics/README.md

 # Quantum Circuit Simulation Framework

-This project focuses on building a simulation framework for quantum circuits from scratch, with an emphasis on **Clifford dynamics**.
+This project focuses on building a simulation framework for quantum circuits from scratch, emphasizing **Clifford dynamics**.
 The implementation relies exclusively on Python standard libraries, prioritizing efficiency and correctness.
+Some of the algorithms implemented in this project are based on the following paper: https://www.scottaaronson.com/papers/chp6.pdf

 ## Objectives